 If you're coming to Montego Bay on a Cruise Ship, Aquasol will be the closest beach to the port.

-One benefit is that is has way less people on a ship days, so you wont feel clustered.
+One benefit is that it has way fewer people on ship days, so you won't feel clustered.

 Though the water is great and the beach is decent, the grounds and facilities are in need of maintenance.

 They also keep a lot of local parties here so don't be surprised if there's loud music being played when you go.